Upgrading your ERP?

 Embarking on a new business paradigm typically sparks a review of a wide range of enterprise technology platforms — more specifically ERP solutions.
 Organizations poised for growth also examine tax automation solutions in conjunction with enterprise technology upgrades, as taxation and regulations, along with growth plans, will impact sales and use taxes.
 They usually discover that their legacy ERP solution lacks the breadth and scale required of the new business model.
 In addition, on-premises solutions lack the agility and visibility required for modern ecommerce.

-This whitepaper will address the urgency of tax automation, the limitations of legacy and on-premises solutions, and the advantages of cloud-based platforms.
+This eBook will address the urgency of tax automation, the limitations of legacy and on-premises solutions, and the advantages of cloud-based platforms.

 Why move to automated tax compliance now?

 Upgrading an ERP platform and integrating it with a modern tax automation solution becomes more urgent, and economically feasible, as the definition of nexus expands beyond physical presence.
-As a result of the Supreme Court’s Wayfair decision, most states have enacted, will enact, or have proposed legislation that requires out-of-state online sellers to collect and remit sales and use taxes.
+As a result of the Wayfair decision, most U.S. states have enacted or will enact legislation that requires online sellers from out of state to collect and remit sales and use taxes.

 But Wayfair is simply the current impetus for transformation.
 The reality is that tax laws are changing all the time — and too many organizations rely on manual, on-premises solutions to manage this complex and continually changing critical business function.